kylerjohnston/muumu.us/_posts/2020-03-07-scraping-hackernews-who-is-hiring-with-ruby.md

 date: 2020-03-07
 layout: post
 categories:
+excerpt: "On the first weekday of each month, at 11 am, the *whoishiring* user posts a thread titled 'Ask HN: Who is hiring?' on HackerNews.
+Companies from across the tech industry respond, posting jobs they're looking to fill.
+I like to read these threads to see what companies are hiring for in my area, and also to scope out remote-friendly companies that I might be interested in working for in the future.
+Reading the thread in a browser, though, introduces a few problems."
 tags:
 - ruby
 - org-mode
 ---
-On the first weekday of each month, at 11 am, the &ldquo;whoishiring&rdquo; user posts a thread titled &rsquo;Ask HN: Who is hiring?&rsquo; on HackerNews.
-Companies from across the tech industry respond, posting jobs they&rsquo;re looking to fill.
+On the first weekday of each month, at 11 am, the *whoishiring* user posts a thread titled 'Ask HN: Who is hiring?' on HackerNews.
+Companies from across the tech industry respond, posting jobs they're looking to fill.

 I like to read these threads to see what companies are hiring for in my area, and also to scope out remote-friendly companies that I might be interested in working for in the future.
 Reading the thread in a browser, though, introduces a few problems:

-1. There is a lot of stuff in the threads I *don&rsquo;t* care about.
+1. There is a lot of stuff in the threads I *don't* care about.
-2. The browser&rsquo;s search functionality isn&rsquo;t able to narrow results enough &#x2014; searching &ldquo;remote&rdquo; in [this month&rsquo;s Who is hiring? thread](https://news.ycombinator.com/item?id=22465476) yields 153 matches; many remote job listings mention the word more than once, and some of these matches are in child comments where people are asking things like &ldquo;is this job remote friendly?&rdquo;.
+2. The browser's search functionality isn't able to narrow results enough &#x2014; searching &ldquo;remote&rdquo; in [this month's Who is hiring? thread](https://news.ycombinator.com/item?id=22465476) yields 153 matches; many remote job listings mention the word more than once, and some of these matches are in child comments where people are asking things like &ldquo;is this job remote friendly?&rdquo;.
 I am only interested in top-level comments &#x2014; these are the job posts &#x2014; and I only want one match per job.
 3. There is no way for me to track state in the browser.
-I want to know which job listings I&rsquo;ve already read and track which jobs I&rsquo;m interested in, which I&rsquo;ve applied to, etc.
+I want to know which job listings I've already read and track which jobs I'm interested in, which I've applied to, etc.

 I want to be able to pull the data for only the jobs I care about down to my computer and store them in a format that is both human and machine readable and easy to edit.
-HackerNews offers an [API](https://github.com/HackerNews/API) which should make grabbing the data easy; I want to save it as an org-mode file because they are plain text &#x2014; easy to script &#x2014; but offer powerful editing and task management capabilities that will allow me to track state by marking jobs I&rsquo;m interested in as org tasks.
+HackerNews offers an [API](https://github.com/HackerNews/API) which should make grabbing the data easy; I want to save it as an org-mode file because they are plain text &#x2014; easy to script &#x2014; but offer powerful editing and task management capabilities that will allow me to track state by marking jobs I'm interested in as org tasks.

-In the rest of this post, I&rsquo;m going to walk through my process of writing the script.
-I&rsquo;m going to use Ruby because I&rsquo;m still learning it, and I&rsquo;d like an opportunity to play with its [Net::HTTP](https://ruby-doc.org/stdlib-2.6.5/libdoc/net/http/rdoc/Net/HTTP.html) and [JSON](https://ruby-doc.org/stdlib-2.6.5/libdoc/json/rdoc/JSON.html) libraries.
-I&rsquo;m developing the script using [Babel](https://orgmode.org/worg/org-contrib/babel/) which lets you run blocks of code directly from an org document, sort of like a Jupyter notebook.
-This blog post itself is the actual org document I&rsquo;m using to write the script &#x2014; when I&rsquo;m done, I&rsquo;ll export it to Jekyll-compatible markdown for my blog.
-I&rsquo;m hoping that this captures some of the thought process behind writing the script &#x2014; I&rsquo;m going to develop it iteratively, circling back and refactoring things as I&rsquo;m going.
+In the rest of this post, I'm going to walk through my process of writing the script.
+I'm going to use Ruby because I'm still learning it, and I'd like an opportunity to play with its [Net::HTTP](https://ruby-doc.org/stdlib-2.6.5/libdoc/net/http/rdoc/Net/HTTP.html) and [JSON](https://ruby-doc.org/stdlib-2.6.5/libdoc/json/rdoc/JSON.html) libraries.
+I'm developing the script using [Babel](https://orgmode.org/worg/org-contrib/babel/) which lets you run blocks of code directly from an org document, sort of like a Jupyter notebook.
+This blog post itself is the actual org document I'm using to write the script &#x2014; when I'm done, I'll export it to Jekyll-compatible markdown for my blog.
+I'm hoping that this captures some of the thought process behind writing the script &#x2014; I'm going to develop it iteratively, circling back and refactoring things as I'm going.

 # Scraping the thread

 The first thing we need to do is get the thread using the API.
-I create a class for the scraper here, and initialize it with an instance variable `@threads` that I&rsquo;ll eventually use to store the threads I&rsquo;m downloading.
-For now I just have the method return the response body, rather than store it in `@threads` so I can test it&rsquo;s working.
+I create a class for the scraper here, and initialize it with an instance variable `@threads` that I'll eventually use to store the threads I'm downloading.
+For now I just have the method return the response body, rather than store it in `@threads` so I can test it's working.
 I also test to make sure I receive a `200` response from the API &#x2014; if not, the method returns the response code instead of the response body.

 {% highlight ruby %}
 require 'net/http'